-The Therapeutic Milieu is the distinctively nurse-created, nurse-led healing culture and atmosphere of a hospital ward, nursing unit or other nursing practice setting.
-The Therapeutic Milieu is more than an environment; it is a healing culture, rich in therapeutic inter-personal relationships and co-operative attentiveness to patients.
-Its physical features are soothing and provide for optimum safety and comfort for patients, nurses and all who enter the milieu.
+The Therapeutic Milieu dimension of the professional practice model (PPM) is the distinctive nurse-created, nurse-led healing and protective culture and atmosphere of a hospital ward, nursing unit or other nursing practice setting within which all healthcare professionals' and their assistants' practice takes place.
+The Therapeutic Milieu is more than an environment; it is a healing culture rich in therapeutic inter-personal relationships and co-operative attentiveness to patients; its physical features are as soothing as possible and arranged to provide optimum safety and comfort for patients, nurses and all who enter the milieu.

+The six Therapeutic Milieu concepts operationalise and guide nurses' practice.
 The Therapeutic Milieu is created primarily by how nurses are in themselves and by the manner in which they practice.
-Nurses' ability to create a Therapeutic Milieu depends on their practice of at least five minutes of 'stillness' every day, that is, any meditative practice that fosters their awareness of their inner being as human persons.
+Nurses' capacity to create a Therapeutic Milieu is dependent on their practice of at least five minutes of "stillness" every day during personal time, that is, any meditative practice that fosters their awareness of their inner being as human persons.

-Nurses who practice in a community and attend to people in their home can think of the therapeutic milieu and its concepts (which are also values) as qualities they take with them in themselves when they enter a persons' home or other community setting.
-To some extent the tone and quality of a therapeutic milieu is created by nurses' spiritual qualities as described in the previous Philosophy web pages; it is an expression of the spiritual in nursing as it is expressed in the attitudes and actions of nurses and their assistants.
+Nurses who practice in a community and attend to people in their home can think of the therapeutic milieu and its concepts as qualities they take with them in themselves when they enter a persons' home or other home setting.

-The creation of a therapeutic milieu, with its concepts, emerged prominently from the historical documents from which Careful Nursing was developed, thus it is one of the four dimensions of the professional practice model.
-In the following diagram of Careful Nursing the therapeutic milieu is shown in the cream coloured section which is emphasised.
+The creation of a Therapeutic Milieu, with its concepts, emerged prominently from the historical documents from which Careful Nursing was developed, thus it is one of the four dimensions of the PPM..
+In the following diagram of Careful Nursing the Therapeutic Milieu is shown in the cream coloured section which is emphasised.

 The purpose of the Therapeutic Milieu is four-fold:

-♦ to provide for patients' optimal safety and healing
+♦ provide for patients' optimal safety and healing

-♦ to highlight that patient care environments in hospitals are traditionally and primarily the 24/7 domain of professional nurses and, thus, are properly nurse-led
+♦ highlight that patient care areas in hospitals are traditionally and primarily the 24/7 domain of professional nurses and, thus, are properly nurse-led

 A long-established nursing responsibility